 The NARM Application Packet contains forms for documentation of experience, knowledge and skills, along with detailed instructions on how to fill out each form.
 All Entry Level Pep candidates must submit a completed application to the Applications Department in order to be eligible for the Written Exam.

 NARM will continue to accept documentation on the older forms for clinicals obtained prior to September 1, 2012.
 Applicants who submit those forms are still required to submit the additional skills/clinicals on the current Form 111.
 For example, if you have Active Participants births on the old Form 111, prenatals, postpartums, etc will still need to be submitted on the new form.

 Certified Professional Midwives are regulated on a state by state basis.
-To find out the specific information for the states that regulate CPMs, please refer to the charts linked here:
+To find out the specific information for the states that regulate CPMs, please visit: State by State listing of midwifery laws and resources